 Unicum

-Unicum is a liqueur made with 40 herbs and species including ginger, lemongrass and orange peel for a bittersweet flavour.
-It was originally created as a stomach remedy by Dr Jozsef Zwack but was later mass-produced as a liqueur.
+Unicum is a liqueur made with 40 herbs and species including ginger, lemongrass, and orange peel for a bittersweet flavour.
+It was originally created as a stomach remedy by Dr. Jozsef Zwack but was later mass-produced as a liqueur.